 You can search all of the data feeds in the marketplace where you can select “Prices” to see the EDI plans:

-You will notice many EDI plans as well as several non-EDI plans that include stock prices as well.
+You will notice many EDI plans as well as several non-EDI plans that also include stock prices.
 You can search by continent to see the plans that are available in each region.

 Clicking on any of the data feeds will reveal a product page.
 Each product page includes the basic details of the plan:

 EDI international stock prices are separated by exchange and include EOD stock prices.
 For example, it is possible to subscribe to Bombay Stock Exchange Prices, National Stock Exchange of India (NSE) Prices, Toronto Stock Exchange Prices, or data feeds from more than 150 other exchanges.

 The feeds include historical prices back to 2007, high, low, volume, open, and close as well as prices adjusted for splits and dividends.

 How much do they cost?

 As with all Intrinio data feeds, you can see the pricing plans that are available on each product page: